smeisler/fsub_extractor/README.md

                         should be binary (1 in ROI, 0 elsewhere).
   --roi1-name ROI1_NAME, --roi1_name ROI1_NAME
                         What to call ROI1 outputs.
+Default is roi1 --roi2 ROI2           Second ROI file (.mgz, .label, .gii, or .nii.gz).
+If specified, program will find streamlines connecting
+                        ROI1 and ROI2.
+File should be binary (1 in ROI, 0
+                        elsewhere).
+  --roi2-name ROI2_NAME, --roi2_name ROI2_NAME
-Default is roi1 --fs-dir FS_DIR, --fs_dir FS_DIR
+                        What to call ROI2 outputs.
+Default is roi2 --fs-dir FS_DIR, --fs_dir FS_DIR
                         Path to FreeSurfer subjects directory.
 Required unless --skip-roi-proj is specified.